JoeyStanley/real/cv.md

 ### Oral Presentations

 **Joseph A. Stanley**.
+Beyond midpoints: Vowel dynamics of the Low-Back-Merger Shift.
+Cascadia Workshop in Sociolinguistics.
+Vancouver, British Columbia.
+April, 2021.

+**Joseph A. Stanley**.
 "Methodological considerations in the study of infrequent phonological variables: The case of English /eɡ/ and /ɛɡ/."
 Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop).
 Vancouver, British Columbia.
 July 5, 2020.

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "Back vowel distinctions and dynamics in Southern US English."
 The 94th Annual Meeting of the Linguistic Society of America.
 New Orleans, LA.
 January 2--5, 2020.